 How To Plant, Water, and Fertilize A Mandarin Citrus Tree

-Plant a mandarin tree in the full sun.
+Plant a Honey Mandarin tree in the full sun.
 Amends with high-quality planting mix and fertilizer in soil that drains well.
 Water a newly planted mandarin tree twice per week during the Spring through Summer.
 Water once per week in the Fall and Winter, while the weather is cool.
 Consequently, trees in hot climates or sandy soils may need water more frequently.

 Spring is the most important time to fertilize a citrus tree.
 Use citrus food fertilizer with a 2-1-1 NPK ratio in the Spring through Summer.
 To promote growth, there is twice as much nitrogen to phosphorus and potassium.
 Blood meal and manure are great organic sources of Nitrogen.
 Use a fertilizer with more phosphorus and potassium like hummus or bone meal during the Winter to promote flowers and fruit.

 The Honey Mandarin tree has few pests and problems.
 They are less attractive to birds and animals like squirrels.

 The Honey Mandarin tree does great in Los Angeles, Ventura, Santa Barbara, Riverside, Orange, and San Diego Counties.

 Citrus trees are generally pruned to be about 10-20 feet tall.
 Plant your citrus trees about 10 feet apart.
 Provide more space to allow your citrus tree to grow larger.
 Commercially citrus trees are often planted 15 feet apart with 20 feet rows for machinery.